sakuraa0/qb-policejob/README.md

 # qb-policejob
 Police Job for QB-Core Framework :police_officer:

-Added F6 Menu and removed all unnecessary commands.
+Added F6 Menu and removed all unnecessary commands for who want use menu

 Previews: